hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 Let's first extract a few of the hardcoded values into variables.

-Create another file called `variables.tf` with the following contents:
+Edit the file called `variables.tf` to add the following contents:

 ```hcl
 variable "project" { }